 - Relay Attack: an attacker might simply amplify the signals from your phone and the computer to make them "think" they're closer than they really are.
 This attack might successfully unlock your computer.
-However, your phone will notify you that the computer has been unlocked, allowing you to force a manual lock that the attacker won't be able to override.
+If you believe there are people around you that would try this, we recommend you to disable automatic unlock and use just manual unlock (fingerprint or tapping the button).

 - Unauthorized access to the phone: if your phone is stolen, the thieve might have access to the computer if Umwelt is running.
-To avoid this you should imediately blacklist the phone in Umwelt or stop using it.
+To avoid this you should imediately unpair the phone on your computer or stop using Umwelt.